Welcome to my Southern Comets Website

 AURORA AUSTRALIS ANIMATIONS OCT 11 2024 HERE

-2024 is a great year for comet observing with ?3 comets expected to reach naked eye visibility in rural skies
+2024 was a great year for comet observing with 2 comets reaching naked eye visibility in rural skies

 C/2023 A3 Tsuchinshan-ATLAS page